 Beaumont is a medium-sized city located in the state of California.
 With a population of 45,349 people and ten constituent neighborhoods, Beaumont is the 214th largest community in California.
-Much of the housing stock in Beaumont was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Beaumont economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Beaumont has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Beaumont, where the median household income is $68,369.00.

 Housing costs in Beaumont are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Beaumont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Beaumont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beaumont are a mix of both white- and blue-collar jobs.
 Overall, Beaumont is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Beaumont who work in office and administrative support (13.44%), sales jobs (10.56%), and healthcare (10.31%).

-The citizens of Beaumont are slightly better educated than the national average of 21.84% for all cities and towns, with 24.49% of adults in Beaumont having a bachelor's degree or advanced degree.
+The education level of Beaumont citizens is a little higher than the average for US cities and towns: 24.49% of adults in Beaumont have at least a bachelor's degree.

 The per capita income in Beaumont in 2010 was $26,066, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,264 for a family of four.
 However, Beaumont contains both very wealthy and poor people as well.